aspose-words-cloud/aspose-words-cloud-docs/words/developer-guide/fields/get-all/_index.md

 {{< /nosnippet >}}

-### How to get all fields from Word document in Python, Java, C#, C++, JavaScript and other programming languages
+### How to get all fields in a Word document in Python, Java, C#, C++, JavaScript and other programming languages

 Using SDK is the quickest way to speed up the development.
 Please take a look at the provided code examples to quickly call this web service from your favourite programming language: